Jim Morrison

-James Douglas "Jim" Morrison (December 8, 1943 – July 3, 1971) was an American poet, singer, songwriter, and filmmaker who was the lead vocalist and primary lyricist of the rock band the Doors.
-Due to his charismatic persona, poetic lyrics, distinctive voice, and unpredictable performances, along with the dramatic circumstances surrounding his life and early death, Morrison is regarded by music critics and fans as one of the most influential frontmen in rock history.
+James Douglas Morrison (December 8, 1943 – July 3, 1971) was an American singer-songwriter and poet who was the lead vocalist and primary lyricist of the rock band the Doors.
+Due to his charismatic persona, poetic lyrics, distinctive voice, and unpredictable performances, along with the dramatic circumstances surrounding his life and early death, Morrison is regarded by music critics and fans as one of the most influential and controversial frontmen in rock history.
 Since his death, his fame has endured as one of popular culture's top rebellious and oft-displayed icons, representing the generation gap and youth counterculture.

 Together with keyboardist Ray Manzarek, Morrison founded the Doors in 1965 in Venice, California.
 The group spent two years in obscurity until shooting to prominence with its number-one hit single in the United States "Light My Fire", which was taken from the band's self-titled debut album.
 Morrison recorded a total of six studio albums with the Doors, all of which sold well and many of which received critical acclaim.
-He frequently gave spoken word poetry passages while the band was playing live.
+He frequently gave spoken word poetry passages while the band was playing live shows.
 Manzarek said Morrison "embodied hippie counterculture rebellion".
+The Doors became known for their provocative live performances, including Morrison's arrest on stage in New Haven in 1967 and the controversial Miami concert in 1969, incidents that intensified his notoriety and led to legal battles that further cemented the band's reputation as symbols of 1960s countercultural defiance.

 Morrison developed an alcohol dependency, which at times affected his performances on stage.
 In 1971, Morrison died unexpectedly in a Paris apartment at the age of 27, amid several conflicting witness reports.
 Since no autopsy was performed, the cause of Morrison's death remains disputed.
-Although the Doors recorded two more albums after Morrison died, his death greatly affected the band's fortunes, and they split up two years later.
+Although the Doors recorded two more albums after Morrison died, his death greatly affected the band's success, and they split up two years later.
 In 1993, Morrison was posthumously inducted into the Rock and Roll Hall of Fame along with the other Doors members.
 Rolling Stone, NME, and Classic Rock have ranked him among the greatest rock singers of all time.